snapp-incubator/thanos-federate-proxy/README.md

 ### Reporting security vulnerabilities

-If you find a security vulnerability or any security related issues, please DO NOT file a public issue, instead send your report privately to myusefpur@gmail.com.
+If you find a security vulnerability or any security related issues, please DO NOT file a public issue, instead send your report privately to cloud@snapp.cab.
 Security reports are greatly appreciated and we will publicly thank you for it.

 ## License